ekirving/temporal-selection/exercises/README.md

 How does the inferred age of the *MC1R* allele compare with archaeological evidence for the earliest horse management and directed breeding?

+## Optional Extra

+Trying repeating these steps for the model with the complex demography (`-P horse.all.pop`).

+What effect did this have on the ESS for the inferred params?
+How might we improve on this?

+How do the posterior densities of the age of the allele and the selection coefficients differ from the constant population model?